As the 2018 FIFA World Cup kicks off this week, could you be inspired to take to the pitch?

 - Promoting teamwork, being social and boosting your confidence

-Read on to find out how taking up the world’s most popular sport could make you this year’s real winner - whatever your skill level:
+Here's how playing the world’s most popular sport could make you this year’s real winner - whatever your skill level:

 But first, to understand some of the health benefits of playing football, we need to understand how the game gets our body working.